 "Cake is an enriching and fun collection of poetry by a skilled author and a genuinely loving human being."
 The New York Reader

 Keillor has 'Cake'--reads it, too.
 Fitzgerald got the Garrison Keillor treatment this summer.
 On June 26, The Writer's Almanac host read her poem, "Dog Days" on his nationally broadcast public radio program.
 The poem is from her recently published book, Cake.

-Velma Allen's family arrived in North America in 1630 on the ship The Mary and John.
-Her memoirs tell the tale of childhood on Grandfather Mountain, in North Carolina in the early 20th century and the family's trek north to Lansing, Michigan, in 1929.
+Velma Allen's family arrived in North America in 1630, settling in the northeast, though later moving to North Caroline.
+Her memoirs tell the tale of childhood on Grandfather Mountain in the early 20th century and the family's trek north to Lansing, Michigan, in 1929.
 Allen weaves together these two very different cultures and ways of living in a colorful and interesting tapestry.